Bolivian election exit polls show socialist candidate ahead | DW | 19.10.2020

 Read more: Bolivia's presidential election could spark further instability

-Without claiming victory, Arce thanked supproters and had a confident tone in a press conference shortly after midnight in the Bolivian capital La Paz.
+Without claiming victory, Arce thanked supporters and had a confident tone in a press conference shortly after midnight in the Bolivian capital La Paz.

 "We are going to work, and we will resume the process of change without hate," Arce told reporters.
 "We will learn and we will overcome the mistakes we've made [before] as the Movement Toward Socialism party."